Airfield Construction Branch RAF

-The RAF Airfield Construction Branch constructed and repaired runways, hard-standings, buildings and other facilities as required by the Royal Air Force in the United Kingdom and overseas.
+The RAF Airfield Construction Branch (previously called the RAF Airfield Construction Service) constructed and repaired runways, hard-standings, buildings and other facilities as required by the Royal Air Force in the United Kingdom and overseas.

 Predecessor Organisation

 Having gained consent from the French authorities, in 1939, to establish Flying Training Schools in France, the next step was to construct aerodromes.
 The RAF approached the army and were rebuffed.
 As a consequence, No. 1 Air Ministry Works Unit was established, its aim being to manage these construction projects, with French and Belgian civil engineering companies carrying out the construction.
 The unit was evacuated to the UK following the Fall of France in June 1940.

 The unit was occupied in overseeing runway repairs for the rest of that year, with some assistance in filling-in craters being provided by the Royal Pioneer Corps.
 The latter were withdrawn at the end of 1940, which resulted in the RAF forming Nos.
 1 & 2 Works Squadrons.
 By the end of 1941, this had grown to six squadrons and, in July 1942, these units were officially given the title of the RAF Works Service.